MozeBaltyk/AnsiColt/README.md

 - `colt role`       to create new roles in your project.

-- `colt release`    release your project to version given in command or found in galaxy.yml.
+- `colt release`    release your project to version given in command or found in galaxy.yml (only for repository, it does not publish to ansible-galaxy).

 - `colt clone`      reimport the project in the right directory to stay compliant with colt.